 Carbon monoxide from fuel combustion is undetectable to the nose and is a silent killer.
-If there are cars running in the garage or tools that burn petroleum fuels... being used, keep all doors and windows open to increase airflow.Continue to 9 of 11 below.
+If cars are running in the garage or tools that burn petroleum fuels being used, keep all doors and windows open to increase airflow.Continue to 9 of 11 below.

 09 of 11